 - Try not to ramble when leaving voicemail.
 Messages should be no longer than thirty seconds.

-- Use speakerphones sparingly.
+- Use speakerphones sparingly, especially in cubicles or open office environments.
 Whenever you use one, always ask the other party’s permission to do so and identify everyone in the room with you.